powerbuoy/SleekWPGenerator/README.md

-# SleekWPGenerator
-Yeoman Generator for SleekWP, SleekChild and SleekCSS
+Yeoman Generator for SleekWP, SleekChild and SleekCSS.